 In Template Anatomy, we provide the technical details for coding each of the template objects.

 In Template Snippets, we provide a number of template sections that demonstrate how to write the JSON code for a particular section of a template.
 In this section you'll find starter snippets for Amazon EC2 instances, Amazon S3 domains, AWS CloudFormation mappings, and more.
 The snippets are selected to cover a range of resources and properties you are likely to include often in your templates.
-They are grouped by the resources they would be used to declare, with general-purpose AWS CloudFormation snippets in AWS CloudFormation Template Snippets).
+They are grouped by the resources they would be used to declare, with general-purpose AWS CloudFormation snippets in General Template Snippets).

 The section Example Templates contains a number of